Retribution: Why Mass Production of Tu-22M3 Remains Unattainable

 Tu-22M3

-Mass production and restoration of the Tu-22M3 run into a combination of problems — the absence of serial fuselages, shortages and defects in engines, sanctions and limited supplies of components, personnel and organizational challenges.
-Without a systemic industrial program — large-scale orders, investments in engine production, and stable logistics — a quick "reboot" of the line is impossible.
+Mass production and restoration of the Tu-22M3 are hampered by a combination of problems: the absence of serial airframes, a shortage and defects in engines, sanctions and limited supplies of components, personnel and organizational difficulties.
+Without a systemic industrial program—large-scale orders, investment in engine production, and stable logistics—a quick "reboot" of the line is impossible.

 Now on home